- 📝 Posted:

 He did manage to make the result mostly bug-free this time

-around, though!
-There's one minor hit point discoloration bug if the
+There's one minor hit point discoloration bug if the red-white or white

 The remaining sloppiness is ultimately inconsequential as well: The game always backs up twice the number of hit point backgrounds, and thus uses twice the amount of memory actually required.
 Also, this self-restriction of only unblitting 16×16 pixels at a time requires any remaining odd hit point at the last position to, of course, be rendered again

 After stumbling over the weakest imaginable random number

 generator, we finally arrive at the shared boss↔orb collision

 handling function, the final blocker among the final blockers.
 This